DamOConnor/Fabric-IaC/README.md

 az login --tenant <your-tenant-id>
 ```

-- Optionally consider using a device code if that does not work:
+- optionally consider using a device code if that does not work:
 ```
 az login --use-device-code
 ```